Extracurricular Activities and Clubs

 Club Description: The goal of the Genders and Sexualities Alliance Club (GSA) is to improve the environment and the community at Byram Hills.
 We strive to educate and spread knowledge and awareness about the issues that have an impact on gay, lesbian, straight, bisexual, transgender, and questioning youth.
 We want this club to represent the best of Byram Hills--respect for others regardless of who they are.
 Help us create a more welcoming school here at Byram Hills!

-Meetings: Most Monday's after school in the library tech lab.
+Meetings: Most Monday's after school in the library tech lab or room 222.

 - Prideworks Conference in the Spring

 Meeting Times: Every Monday from 2:30-

 The Green Team is a passionate group of students dedicated to improving the environment and advocating for positive change and improvement with our school’s sustainability practices.
 Our primary goal is to upgrade the school’s recycling system and inspire our peers to recognize the need for positive change.
 We understand how crucial it is to lessen our environmental footprint on the world and we believe the best way to do this is to make it more convenient and widely accepted to be mindful of our environment.

 This year, the Green Team is focusing on: